 Hon.
-Speaker, this Nairobi tree has been planted by public resources.
-This person has plucked, that tree and this tree has been injured.
+Speaker, this is a Nairobi tree that has been planted by public resources this person has planked, that tree and this tree has been injured and wounded.
 Hon.
-Speaker, the challenges of a tree that has been planted in Nairobi are not just small problems.
-I would never wish to become a Nairobi tree because I would have been destroyed and it would have been difficult to exist with the people around.
-These are some of the city problems that we do have.
-Plucking of a tree leads to indiscriminate destruction or wanton destruction of trees and properties.
-The trunk, branch or the crown.
-It does not matter because it leaves the tree with an injury, a wound that will never heal.
+Speaker, the challenges of a tree that has been planted in Nairobi are not just small problems, I would never wish to become a Nairobi tree because I would have been destroyed and it would have been difficult to exist with people around.
+These are some of the city problems, that we do planking of a tree leads to indiscriminate destruction or wanton destruction of trees and properties.
+The trunk, branch or the clown.
+It does not matter because it leaves the tree with an injury a wound that will never ill.

-Structurally, a tree is supposed to be sound.
-Otherwise, during the raining or the windy seasons that tree will fall.
+Structurally a tree is supposed to be surrounded otherwise during the raining or the windy seasons that tree will fall.
 Hon.
-Speaker, we have experienced this several times and countless times.
-Whenever it is a rainy season, some of the trees fall and they fall on people, cars, and houses just because of this risk that some demonstrator initiated in this tree.
+Speaker, we have experienced this several times and countless times whenever there is a rainy season some of the trees fall and they fall on people, cars, houses just because of this risk that some demonstrator initiated in this tree.

 Hon.
-Speaker, I am a biotechnologist and it is the technology that utilizes the biological system and living organisms to create products that can be used in real life.
-My professor, Eliude Njagi, of the Department of Biochemistry and Biotechnology at Kenyatta University, would be mad at me if I had this opportunity to speak before this Hon.
-House, an opportunity to talk science and miss it.
+Speaker, I am a biotechnologist and it is the technology that you utilize the biological system and living organisms to create products that can be used in real life.
+My professor Eliude Njagi of the Department of biochemistry, biotechnology in Kenyatta University would be mad at me if I had this opportunity to speak before this Hon.
+House and an opportunity to talk science and miss it.
 Hon.
-Speaker, I would like to explain a concept that is called the CODIT.
-A CODIT is an acronym name, which is called the compartmentalization of decay in trees.
-This is a concept that describes the process, the challenges, or the reaction that takes place when a tree is injured or wounded.
+Speaker, I would like to explain a concept that is called the conduit.
+A conduit is an acronym name, which is called the compartmentalization of decaying trees.
+This is a concept that describes the process or the challenges of the reaction that place when a tree is injured or wounded.

 Hon.
-Speaker, when a tree is injured first it activates its defense mechanisms and surrounds itself to protect it from the fungi that cause decay.
-The second thing that happens is the surrounding tissues that provide some resin and other chemicals that protect the tree from any form of decay.
-The third thing that happens is that the surrounding tissues as well form a callous membrane that protects the tree from the wound.
-This wound can be small or big.
-If it is a small wound it, will take years, months or weeks to heal.
-If it is a big wound, it may take years to heal and sometime it may never heal.
+Speaker, when a tree is injured first it activates defense mechanisms and surrounds it selves to protect from the fungi that cause decay.
+The second thing that happens is the surrounding tissues that provide up to the scene and other chemicals that protect the tree from any form of decay.
+The third thing that happens is that the surrounding tissues as well form a clear membrane that protects the tree from the wound.
+This wound can be small or big if it is a small wound it will take years, months or weeks.
+If it is a big wound it may take years to heal and sometime it may never ill.

 Hon.
 Speaker, I would not want anybody to confuse a tree wound and that of a living organism.
-When you are wounded, you heal.
-Healing is the regeneration of those cells or tissues that have been destroyed.
-A tree never regenerates but heals in that places that have been wounded.
-Instead, another outer region of the tree, or other tissues surrounding the tree form that support the tree from carving the inner rotten areas.
+When you are wounded, you heal and it is the regeneration of that cell or tissues that have been destroyed.
+A tree never regenerates, heals in that places that have been wounded.
+Instead of another outer region of the tree, or rather tissues surrounding the tree that supports the tree carving the inner rotten areas.